 Approach with Caution – Credit card debt is one of the main contributors to debt problems in the UK and according to the Money Charity, in April 2013, the nation’s total credit card debt stood at £55.3 billion.
 Therefore as with all debt, you should always seek to repay credit card balances at the earliest possible opportunity.

-These loans are often thought of as a myth but there exists a small possibility that if you are currently receiving income-based benefits (income support, pension credit or jobseeker’s allowance for example), you may be able to get an interest-free loan of up to £1,500 from your local council.
+There exists a small possibility that if you are currently receiving income-based benefits (income support, pension credit or jobseeker’s allowance for example), you may be able to get an interest-free loan of up to £1,500 from your local council.

 These loans are only intended for use with essential items such as rent, furniture, clothing or debt repayments.
 The majority of loans are available for up to 2 years with repayments being calculated on an individual basis.